When Does A Seller Get Money After Closing? A Guide

 Dry Funding

-A dry closing is a type of closing where funds are disbursed a few business days (typically 2 – 4) after the documents are completed and all requirements of the mortgage lender are satisfied.
+A dry closing is a type of closing where funds are disbursed a few business days – typically two to four – after the documents are completed and all mortgage lender’s requirements are satisfied.
 For this to happen, all parties involved in the transaction must agree that the closing can take place and that the documentation will be signed with the understanding that funds will be forthcoming.
-Within a few days of a dry closing, the lender funds the loan and ownership of the home transfers to the buyer.
+Within a few days of a dry closing, the lender funds the loan, and ownership of the home is transferred to the buyer.
 By this point, the ink on the closing is dry, which is how this type of closing got its name.

 - Alaska